turingschool/backend-curriculum-site/module3/projects/market_money/index.md

 #### Running one endpoint at a time

-As you develop your endpoints, run "rails s" and find the appropriate endpoint within the Postman collection you imported.
+As you develop your endpoints, run `rails s` and find the appropriate endpoint within the Postman collection you imported.
 For example, "Get All Markets".
 When you select "Get All Markets" from the list, you should see a Postman tab open, pre-populated with everything you need to connect to the endpoint in your code and see if it works correctly.

 Click the "Send" button in the top right corner. **Note: Due to the large sum of Markets in the database, this request will take some time, and it will be the most time consuming request you have.**